oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

 ## Task 2: Test the new feature of Schema Privileges versus Select Grants by logging into Users

 Schema-level privileges: are permissions that are granted to a user or a role at the schema level, allowing them to perform certain actions on all objects within that schema.
 These privileges are typically applied to the entire schema and are not object-specific.
+Some examples are: Create, Alter, Drop, Select, Insert, Update, Delete, and Execute.

 SELECT grants: are more specific and are used to control read access to individual tables or views within a schema.
 When a user or role is granted SELECT privileges on a specific table or view, they can query the data from that particular object.
 SELECT grants provide a finer level of control compared to schema-level privileges, allowing administrators to restrict access to sensitive data while permitting read access to other parts of the schema.